About Us

 The Chicago Evictions Data Portal is a resource to help us investigate Chicago's chronic eviction problem.

 Our grasp of local evictions data and national best practices make LCBH the go-to source for issue leadership.
-LCBH’s Chicago Evictions Data Portal reveals how evictions are impacting our city by community area, ward, and rates of representation between landlords and tenants.
-Since launching the Data Portal in 2019, LCBH has released multiple reports on Chicago’s eviction crisis.
-The reports include policy recommendations and examine the impact of COVID-19.
+Compiling eviction data from 2010 to 2019, LCBH’s Chicago Evictions Data Portal reveals how evictions are impacting our city by community area, ward, and rates of representation between landlords and tenants.